Vikings release CB Jeff Gladney after assault indictment - NewsBreak

 NFL spokesman Brian McCarthy said the league office “will continue to review this serious and concerning matter under the personal conduct policy while the and monitor all legal developments.”

-Gladney is subject to waivers and would become an unrestricted free agent if he is unclaimed by another team.
-If he were to be claimed or signed by another club, he could be placed on the commissioner's exempt list while the case against him moves toward completion.
+Gladney is now an unrestricted free agent.
+If he were to be signed by another club, he could be placed on the commissioner’s exempt list while the case against him moves toward completion.
 In 2014, the NFL toughened its personal conduct policy to include a baseline six-game suspension without pay for violations involving domestic violence and other related crimes.

-Gladney's agent Brian Overstreet said in a statement released to NFL Network that he was disappointed by the Vikings' decision.

-“It’s a good thing that innocent until proven guilty still exists in this country,” Overstreet said.
-“Unfortunately, the Vikings don’t view it the same way.”

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL